arienshibani/green-bite/readme.md

 # Green Bite API 🌱
 Green Bite is an API that __attempts__ to utilize regular expressions, NLP and public data to calculate sustainability scores for food.
-Sometimes it even works! 🤷‍♂️
+Sometimes it even works! 🤷‍♂️ Part of my masters thesis on ingredient matching to determine the sustainability of online recipes.
+(UiB, 2019)

 ## How is it calculated? 💡
 `(amount * land_usage) + (amount * greenhouse_gas_emissions) = sustainability_score`